FelixPetriconi/AllocatorBuilder/EXAMPLES.md

   }
 }
 ~~~
-Or even better, we use a ready template from the ALB library and change the code of helper functions to:
+Or even better, we use a ready template from the ALB library and change the code of the helper functions to:
 ~~~
 void* operatorNewInternal(std::size_t n) {
   if (n == 0) {